GeekyAnts/reazy-docs/building-blocks.md

 ### Services

 `src/services` contains all the custom services of your app.
 By default, react-native will be there as a service.
-`reazy generate service serviceName` will create a service for your app inside this folder.
+You can create a service for your app inside this folder.

 Know more about services [here](services/readme.md).